Cosmatevs/BlazorWinForms-CustomTitleBar/README.md

 ![Preview window](readme-images/preview.png)

 # Goals
-- Recreate the title bar as a Blazor component – to simplify customization and integration with the rest of the desktop app.
+- Recreate the title bar as a Blazor component – to simplify customization and integration with the rest of a Blazor desktop app.
 - Make the app window behave as similarly as possible to a native Windows window.

 Many window features work out of the box in a WinForms form.
-However, since the title bar is supposed to be custom, some features must be implemented on the Blazor side.
+However, some features had to be reimplemented to make them usable in Blazor.

 # Usage
 For a Visual Studio environment, make sure you have the following workloads installed (via Visual Studio Installer):